zenomt/rtwebsocket/README.md

 RTWebSocket is a simple protocol, inspired by [RTMFP (RFC 7016)][rfc7016], that multiplexes prioritized message flows over a [WebSocket][rfc6455] connection.
-Reference implementations are provided in Javascript and Python (so far).
+Reference implementations are provided in JavaScript and Python (so far).

 Protocol features include: